Uluru: Age and origin

-The Mutitjulu Arkose is about the same age as the conglomerate at Kata Tjuta, and to have a similar origin, despite the different rock type, but younger than the rocks exposed to the east at Mount Conner, and unrelated to them.
-The strata at Uluru are nearly vertical, dipping to the south west at 85°, and have an exposed thickness of at least 2400 m.
+The Mutitjulu Arkose is about the same age as the conglomerate at Kata Tjuta, and has a similar origin, despite the different rock type.
+It is younger than the rocks exposed to the east at Mount Conner, and unrelated to them.
+The strata at Uluru are nearly vertical, dipping to the south-west at 85°, and have an exposed thickness of at least 2400 m.
 The strata dip below the surrounding plain and no doubt extend well beyond Uluru in the subsurface, but the extent is not known.

 The rock was originally sand, deposited as part of an extensive alluvial fan that extended out from the ancestors of the Musgrave, Mann and Petermann Ranges to the south and west, but separate from a nearby fan that deposited the sand, pebbles and cobbles that now make up Kata Tjuta.

 The similar mineral composition of the Mutitjulu Arkose and the granite ranges to the south is now explained.
 The ancestors of the ranges to the south were once much larger than the eroded remnants we see today.
-They were thrust up during a mountain building episode referred to as the Petermann Orogeny that took place in late Neoproterozoic to early Cambrian times (550–530 Ma), and thus the Mutitjulu Arkose is believed to have been deposited at about the same time.
+They were thrust up during a mountain building episode referred to as the Petermann Orogeny that took place in late Neoproterozoic to early Cambrian times (550–530 Ma), and thus the Mutitjulu Arkose is believed to have been deposited at about the same time, hence then in Gondwana (now in Australia).

 The arkose sandstone that makes up the formation is composed of grains that show little sorting based on grain size and exhibit very little rounding; the feldspars in the rock are relatively fresh in appearance.
 This lack of sorting and grain rounding is typical of arkosic sandstones and is indicative of relatively rapid erosion from the granites of the growing mountains to the south.
 The layers of sand were nearly horizontal when deposited, but were tilted to their near vertical position during a later episode of mountain building, possibly the Alice Springs Orogeny of Palaeozoic age (400–300 Ma).